salrashid123/istio_helloworld/README.md

 docker.io/salrashid123/istioinit:2
 ```

-(basically, they're both the same application but each has an environment variable that signifies which 'verison; they represent.
+(basically, they're both the same application but each has an environment variable that signifies which 'version; they represent.
 The version information for each image is returned by the `/version` endpoint)

 You're also free to build and push these images directly: